 - Sparing effect on adrenals and HPA axis.

 - Anti-anxiety and raises the mood.

 Turmeric, Perhaps one of the most extensively studied herbs of all time, and readily available across the world.
-Adding this to your regime in the form of supplemental or through the herb itself is an incredible way to support these aspects.
+Adding this to your regime in the form of the herb itself or as a powerful tool.

 - Antioxidant and anti-inflammatory properties of curcumin.
 Menon VP1, Sudheer AR.DOI: 10.1007/978-0-387-46401-5_3